elizabrock/NSS-Linked-List-Spring-2013/README.md

   1. Read about unit testing at the following links:
     * http://en.wikipedia.org/wiki/Test-driven_development
     * http://www.extremeprogramming.org/rules/unittests.html
-  2. Clone this repository (`git clone git@github.com:elizabrock/NSS-Linked-List.git`)
+  2. Fork this repository and clone your fork
   3. cd into the NSS-Linked-List folder on your computer
   4. Run `rake` to run the test suite
   5. Make the test suite pass by implementing the LinkedList and LinkedListItem classes
     * Choose one test at a time to work on
     * Once the tests pass, you should refactor and clean up your code
+  6. Push your implementation up to github *after* we've gone over it in class.

 More Information